olcf/SingularityTools/Titan/Example/README.md

 $ aprun -n 1 singularity exec ZestyTitan.img ./cuda.out
 hello from the GPU

+$ aprun -n 2 -N 1 singularity exec ZestyTitan.img python mpi4py.out

 ```
 Once the applications have been built they can be executed on compute nodes through `aprun`.
+Note that the message `WARNING: Not mounting current directory: host does not support PR_SET_NO_NEW_PRIVS` can be ignored and should be removed in the next Singularity release.